Working a full-time job while officiating can be a tricky balancing act.

 earn his spot at the IIHF World Junior Championship for the second year in

 a row.
-Although the 2022 tournament was cut short due to
+Although the 2022 tournament in December was cut short due to the

 “It’s an opportunity that I’m extremely grateful for and I’m very